andiardii/Curl-Example/README.md

 # Curl-Example
-Get data using curl with PHP
-For saving document data purpose
+Get data using curl with PHP for saving document data purpose